Atlantis 1/156 Convair Space Shuttlecraft

 I drilled out the center engine of the first stage (photo center), and pushed a LED into the hole, and it was very close to what I was looking for.
 I experimented a bit with added polyester fiber exhaust gas simulation, but it didn't look good at all.

 I painted the interior black, glued the LEDs on the undersized holes, and embedded them in Apoxie Sculpt.
 I wanted to prevent at all costs the risk of a LED coming loose.
-Lastly I connected all LEDs in parallel, with apologies for the soldering work.
+Lastly, I connected all LEDs in parallel, with apologies for the soldering work.

 6 mm tubing was used to make two supports for the first stage, for mounting on the fictitious shop display.
 I routed the wiring for the rocket motors through the rear support.

 I studied several other builds, and the one by Patrick Sparks had some extra detailing on the first stage.
 I liked that idea a lot.
 My spares box yielded a large number of parts for detailing.
-I looked specifically for cilindrical tanks, pods and missiles that were not yet glued together.
+I looked specifically for cylindrical tanks, pods and missiles that were not yet glued together.

 I used four ex-Matchbox Matra rocket pod body halves to detail the lower side, and halves of an ex-Matchbox Bullpup missile to add fairings with small fins on the sides of the top side.
 The small pieces that I cut off the rear of the Bullpups were added in the middle.
 It's a bit like how 'Thunderbirds' models were detailed.